 There are several variants of BPPV (Benign Paroxysmal Positional Vertigo) which may occur spontaneously as well as after the Brandt-Daroff maneuvers or Epley/Semont maneuvers.
 They are thought to be caused by migration of otoconial debris into canals other than the posterior canal, such as the anterior or lateral canals.
 It is also theoretically possible for many aberrant patterns of BPPV to occur from an interaction of debris in several canals, location of debris within the canal, and central adaptation patterns to lesions.
 For this reason, in clinical practice, atypical BPPV is first treated with maneuvers as is typical BPPV, and the logic outlined below is entered into only after treatment failure.

 Looking at the diagram above, it is hard to see how anyone could have persistent lateral canal BPPV, because the lateral canal is tilted so that debris should roll down the canal into the vestibule.
 Just walking around should treat it.
 By the same token, it is difficult to see how lateral canal BPPV could persist overnight, given that most people roll from one side to the other in bed.
 It would seem likely from this logic that the simple anatomy of the lateral canal geometry depicted above is not entirely accurate.
 See this page for more about inaccurate anatomy.

 Patients with lateral canal BPPV are usually very dizzy with their head turned to either side in bed.
 This is very different than the situation with posterior canal BPPVwhere one is dizzy only to the "bad side".
 In anterior canal BPPV, symptoms are often worse straight back.

-The nystagmus can be either always towards the ground ("geotropic") or always towards the sky ("ageotropic", or "apogeotropic" -- we will use the shorter construction).
-(Bertholon et al, 2002) Nystagmus that is "ageotropic" (about 25%) is thought to be caused by debris that is further around the canal and closer to the ampulla, than "geotropic" nystagmus (about 75%).
+The nystagmus of lateral canal BPPV can be either always towards the ground ("geotropic") or always towards the sky ("ageotropic", or "apogeotropic" -- we will use the shorter construction)(Bertholon et al, 2002).
+Nystagmus that is "ageotropic" (about 25%) is thought to be caused by debris that is further around the canal and closer to the ampulla, than "geotropic" nystagmus (about 75%).
 It is unlikely that debris is actually adherent to the cupula as this should not cause much vertigo (Hain et al, 2005).